 Scope Markets supports both short-term and long-term trading strategies, with leveraged derivatives and spot investment products.
 Clients can access 44 forex pairs and 19 CFDs on commodities, stocks, and indices.
 The broker also offers 200 ETFs and stock investment products.

 Scope Markets clients can open either a CFD account or an Investment account.
 The former provides access to leveraged instruments for shorter-term trading approaches, while the latter allows the exchange of equity shares.
 CFD accounts have three tiers, with fixed, variable, and raw spreads.
-Each retail CFD account has a stop-out level of 50%, can be opened as an Islam-friendly account is limited to a maximum leverage rate of 1:30, though clients can elect for a professional account, if they have the evidence, for leverage rates up to 1:100.
+Each retail CFD account has a stop-out level of 50%, and can be opened as an Islam-friendly account is limited to a maximum leverage rate of 1:30, though clients can elect for a professional account, if they have the evidence, for leverage rates up to 1:100.

 - $200 minimum deposit